markeabraham/datavizbook/find/README.md

 - Connecticut Data Collaborative (http://ctdata.org), a public-private partnership, offers a data portal for federal, state, local, and private sources on the health, well-being, and the economy of the state, and also provides data visualization tools on its web platform.

+- DataHaven (http://ctdatahaven.org/) is a non-profit organization that collects, shares, and interprets information about Connecticut neighborhoods, including through its Community Wellbeing Survey.
+Neighborhood profiles for Hartford and West Hartford, and town profiles for the rest of the state, are posted at a Communities page (http://ctdatahaven.org/communities) and on a Data Resources page in multiple file formats.

 - Hartford Data (http://data.hartford.gov) from the City of Hartford offers data from several municipal agencies, and also provides data visualization tools through its Socrata web platform.

 Suggest additional listings. .  .